google/schemarama/pretty-markup/README.md

 If you want to play with it, just open `demo.html` in your favourite browser to play with it!
 You can change the markup in the input textarea on the top of the page, structured view will be updated after every change.

-If you want to use it for your project, you will need to include `schemarama-parcing.bundle` for the core logic, `layout.js` for pretty markup functions and `style.css` with specific styles.
+If you want to use it for your project, you will need to include `schemarama-parsing.bundle` for the core logic, `layout.js` for pretty markup functions and `style.css` with specific styles.

 Generating and adding pretty markup view to a div: